stackmon/docs/docs/relational-database/index.md

-# PostgreSQL
+# Relational DB

-StackMon uses [PostgreSQL](https://www.postgresql.org/) as a relational database solution.
+StackMon relies on a relational database for variety of purposes.

 Three independent databases are deployed in Stackmon environment:

  - database for ApiMon monitoring playbooks test results
- - database for Status Dashboard metrics
+ - database for Status Dashboard metrics (once status dashboard is enabled)
- - database for Grafana dashboard
+ - database for Grafana dashboard (once Grafana is managed as part of StackMon)